 Given these challenges, many consumers operate in an information vacuum or turn to unverified and potentially biased sources to learn about their conditions, which can lead them to seek too much, too little, or the wrong care for their needs.
-The recent proliferation of technology-enabled point solutions has created a variety of new options to help consumers manage many of their specific care needs.
+The recent proliferation of technologyenabled point solutions has created a variety of new options to help consumers manage many of their specific care needs.
 While these solutions may enable better treatment, a significant gap has been observed between covered individuals who would benefit from the solution and actual utilization, as individuals may not know which option is best for them or even available through their benefits.
-For example, industry surveys for employers with more than 500 employees have historically reported that telemedicine utilization (i.e., employees using the service at least once) is approximately 7% to 11%.
-While there has been a recent surge in the use of telehealth (close to 46% of consumers) as a result of the COVID-19 pandemic and regulatory changes, many other beneficial programs continue to be underutilized.
-Usage of employee assistance programs (EAP), which typically include alcohol, substance abuse, counseling, and mental health programs, has only been 5% to 8% annually.
+For example, industry surveys for employers with more than 500 employees have reported that telemedicine utilization (i.e., employees using the service at least once) is approximately 7% to 11%, and usage of employee assistance programs (EAP), which typically include alcohol, substance abuse, counseling, and mental health programs, is only 5% to 8% annually.